jcolliersmith/front-end-template-master/README.md

 ## Description
 ```
-My Bucket List is a website that will be used to keep track of my bucket list and also provide inspiration for those viewing to create thier own sense of adventure.
+Our Bucket List of Photos is a website that will be used to keep track of our bucket list via photos from the experiences.
+Hopefully this will also provide inspiration for those viewing to create thier own sense of adventure.

 ```